GoogleCloudPlatform/gcpdiag/website/content/en/docs/running.md

 linkTitle: "Running gcpdiag"
 weight: 3
 description: >
-  Prerequisites and how run gcpdiag.
+  Prerequisites and how to run gcpdiag.
 ---

 ## Pre-requisites